 Academic

-I am a Research Associate at the Smithsonian, where I pursue two main themes: The evolution of societies in humans and other animals and the ecology of forest canopies, which harbor most of the earth’s biodiversity.
+As a Smithsonian Research Associate I pursue 3 main themes: The life and death of societies in humans and other species; ant sociality; and the architecture of rainforest canopies, which harbor most of the earth’s biodiversity.

 My undergraduate degree is from Beloit College, where I published five scientific papers and earned high honors and a Phi Beta Kappa.
 In graduate school at Harvard I held a National Science Foundation Fellowship.
-For my dissertation I did field research on ants for twenty months in countries from Sri Lanka and Nepal to Hong Kong, the Philippines and New Guinea.
+For my doctorate I carried out field research on ants for eighteen months in countries from Sri Lanka and Nepal to Hong Kong, the Philippines and New Guinea.

 The Complexity Podcast put out by the Santa Fe Institute ranges widely over my interests here.